guillsav/proshop/README.md

 ## **Project Overview**

-Proshop is an e-commerce microservice app where users can view a listing of Proshop inventory and purchase products from that inventory.
+Proshop is an e-commerce app where users can view a listing of Proshop inventory and purchase products from that inventory.
+Proshop uses an event driven microservices architecture, and make use of messaging queues to ensure communication between services.

 ### Key Features